British Prints before 1880

-Working with a team of cataloguers to prepare records of the collection of British prints for online access: more than 130,000 such prints already have records and efforts are currently focussed on the Museum’s outstanding collections of satirical prints, mezzotints, London topography and the work of British printmakers of the 19th century.
+Working with a team of cataloguers to prepare records of the collection of British and French prints for online access: more than 200,000 such prints already have records and efforts are currently focussed on the Museum’scollection of portrait prints up to the early 20th century.

 In 2003, she organised London 1753, an exhibition portraying the city in which the British Museum was founded 250 years ago.